Classic DP: 0-1 Knapsack Problem

 The definition of dp[i][w]

-is as follows: For the first i
+is as follows: for the first i

 items, with a current backpack capacity of w